Alzar/EasyLoadout.Core/README.md

 ## Requirements

 * Rage Plugin Hook (Developed and tested on RPH v0.61.1204.14469)
-* LSPD First Response (Developed and test on LSPDFR v0.3.1)
+* LSPD First Response (Developed and tested on LSPDFR v0.3.1)
 * RageNativeUI (Developed and tested on RageNatuveUI v1.6.3)

 #### LSPDFR Release